MicroLua/MicroLua/docs/pico.md

-This module exposes the constants defined in the [`boards/*.h`](https://github.com/raspberrypi/pico-sdk/blob/master/src/boards/include/boards) header for the target platform.
+This module exposes the constants defined in the [`boards/*.h`](https://github.com/raspberrypi/pico-sdk/blob/master/src/boards/include/boards) header for the target board.
 It is auto-generated.

 ## `pico.cyw43`